 As nonprofit leaders, we need all the help we can get raising resources for our organizations.
-Here are some ways to engage your board in fundraising.
+Here are 10 ways to engage your board in fundraising.

 10. Know what you want and need from your board members.